DanielRSnell/umbral-site/src/content/homepage/index.md

   - /images/brands/2.png
   - /images/brands/3.png
 features:
-  subtitle: We are The Ultimate
+  subtitle: Powerful & Flexible
-  title: Intelligent Automation Solutions
+  title: Intelligent Solutions for Every Need
   description: >-
-    Our expertise in N8N and AI technologies enables us to create powerful automation solutions that transform how businesses operate.
+    It's time for your business to gain AI-powered chat automations that adapt to your exact, specific needs.
   button:
     enable: true
     label: All Features